top of page

 4. What effect will the EAA Reservoir have on toxic blue-green algae and red tide?

-The South Florida Water Management District has calculated that, in conjunction with other Everglades restoration projects already underway, the EAA Reservoir will reduce algae-causing discharges of polluted Lake Okeechobee water by 55 percent – all while sending 120 billion gallons of clean, freshwater to the Everglades and Florida Bay every year.
+The South Florida Water Management District has calculated that, in conjunction with other Everglades restoration projects already underway, the EAA Reservoir will reduce algae-causing discharges of polluted Lake Okeechobee water by up to 55 percent – all while sending 120 billion gallons of clean, freshwater to the Everglades and Florida Bay every year.

 EAA Reservoir Map